 Creighton’s Law Library offers a variety of services for students, faculty, staff and public patrons.
 Current students are welcome to check out study aids, books, research materials, films and more just by using a student ID.
 Alumni and local attorneys can apply for a library guest card and receive similar borrowing privileges.

 Assistance with legal research is available at the Reference Desk.
 However, reference librarians cannot provide legal advice or conduct research for individuals.
-Reference service is available to Creighton students, faculty, staff and members of the public in person, over the phone, via email or online chat.
+Reference service is available to Creighton students, faculty, staff and members of the public in person, over the phone, or via email.
 Reference librarians can help locate specific materials in the Law Library, assist in developing research strategies and recommend sources to use for research projects.
 Document Delivery services can also be requested by calling the Reference Desk.